Coronavirus: American Airlines reduces international flights by 75%

 List of flights suspended by American Airlines

-ASIA: As of March 16, American Airlines will cancel all flights to Asia, except for the 3 flights operated on the Dallas-Fort Worth (DFW) - Tokyo (NRT) route.
+ASIA: From March 16, American Airlines will cancel all flights to Asia, except for the 3 flights operated on the route Dallas-Fort Worth (DFW) - Tokyo (NRT).

-AUSTRALIA AND NEW ZEALAND: As of March 16, 2020, American Airlines has suspended flights on the Los Angeles - Auckland and Los Angeles - Sydney routes.
+AUSTRALIA AND NEW ZEALAND: From March 16, 2020, American Airlines suspends flights on the routes Los Angeles - Auckland and Los Angeles - Sydney.

-EUROPE: American Airlines will continue to fly on the Dallas-Fort Worth (DFW) - London (LHR) - 1 daily flight; Miami (MIA) - London (LHR) - 1 flight a day.
+EUROPE: American Airlines will continue to fly on the routes Dallas-Fort Worth (DFW) - London (LHR) - 1 flight per day; Miami (MIA) - London (LHR) - 1 flight a day.